SystemsApproach/sdn/access.rst

     Software-Defined PON architecture.

-First, a hardware abstraction layer, called *VOTHA (Virtual OLT Hardware Abstraction)* sits between the Network OS (e.g., ONOS) and the individual OLTs.
+First, a hardware abstraction layer, called *VOLTHA (Virtual OLT Hardware Abstraction)* sits between the Network OS (e.g., ONOS) and the individual OLTs.
 VOLTHA exports a north-facing OpenFlow interface, making it possible for ONOS to control an OLT like any other